-Heather is majoring in Neuroscience in the College of Liberal Arts (Class of 2021) and is minoring in Chemistry.
+Lauren is pursuing a Bachelor of Science in Neuroscience in the College of Liberal Arts (Class of 2025).
 She joined the Wimmer Lab in the fall of 2023 and is hoping to obtain a deeper understanding of persistent drug exposure and its effects on memory and epigenetics.
-After graduation, Lauren plans to attend medical school after graduation.
+After graduation, Lauren plans to attend medical school to become an anesthesiologist.